discretize/discretize-guides/cm-guides/ranger/power-soulbeast/pug.md

 ### _Archdiviner_

-- There is not much you can do here so use <Skill name="Rapidfire"/> and aouto attacks to help kill the add.
+- There is not much you can do here so use <Skill name="Rapidfire"/> and autoattacks to help kill the add.

 - Use special action key to CC the add so the boon corrupt AoE's don't spawn.